About Australian Shepherds

 -Aussies make excellent guard dogs/watchdogs, but NOT attack dogs.
 They stake out their territory and make rounds often to check on it.
 This is THEIR turf and they will let you know loud and clear when your property is being breached (or even visited).
 But they do not have the temperament and muscle to attack and bring down an intruder.
 Which is not to say that mistreated Aussies haven’t been known to attack aggressively.
 But most Australian shepherds have gentle dispositions and they are not considered an aggressive breed.

 -Aussies are highly affectionate with their human family.
 Every morning, Mini greets us by standing up full-length on her hind legs.
 She then gazes lovingly into your eyes, waiting for her daily hug and kiss.
 For real.
-And both of our Aussies give you hugs by wrapping their bodies around your legs, kinda like a “U”.
+And all of our Aussies give you hugs by wrapping their bodies around your legs, kinda like a “U”.
 Also quirky and unique.
 In fact, most of the pups around here will even present to you all excited, tails wagging, with their bodies folded in half, butt first!
 You’ve got to see this to understand.
-I’ll catch this on tape one day soon and post it for you!
+I’ll catch this on tape one day soon and post it for you here!

 -Australian Shepherds thrive on physical and mental challenges.
 We call this “high-maintenance”.
 You have been warned.